 Potential adoptive parents must complete a thorough background check and other procedures before they are approved to adopt.
 Several obstacles may stand in the way of an adoption process, including getting adoption consent from required persons.
 This article provides an overview of frequently asked questions about who may or must consent to an adoption.

-Minors are individuals who have not reached legal adulthood, which is sometimes also called the “age of majority.”
-Generally, the age of majority ranges from eighteen to twenty-one, depending on the state.
+A: Minors are individuals who have not reached legal adulthood, which is sometimes also called the “age of majority.”
+Generally, the age of majority ranges from 18 to 21, depending on the state.
 In most states, minors can consent to give their baby away for adoption.
-The age for consent for minors in many states is fourteen, while some states allow consent to be given by persons as young as twelve or ten.
+The age for consent for minors in many states is 14, while some states allow consent to be given by persons as young as 12 or 10.

-If you are a biological parent thinking about placing your child for adoption or a person looking to become an adoptive parent, you may consider contacting an experienced family law attorney to explain your legal rights and the adoption process.
+If you're a biological parent thinking about placing your child for adoption or a person looking to become an adoptive parent, you may need professional help understanding your legal rights and the adoption process.
 Adoption is a decision that lasts a lifetime, so it pays to make sure you do it right.
 Find an experienced adoption law attorney near you for some peace of mind.